elevans/mcu-projects/README.md

-# arduino-projects
+# mcu-projects

-A place to store the fun arduino code and project details that I like to do on my free time.
+This repository contains various microcontrolluer unit (MCU) projects.
+The arduino and micropython folders contain their respecive projects.
+Typically I use an Arduino Nano and Raspberry Pi Pico.